 The next step is to attach it to our desired instance (i.e., a virtual server).
 Click the drop-down next to your hard disk and select the Attach it to a server option.
 Next, select the instance you desire the hard disk to be attached to.

 We have now successfully added a hard drive to an instance.
 In order to use the storage, the device needs to be formatted.
-For information on how to do that, please check out our Formatting a Hard Disk article with instructions for Linux and Windows.
+For information on how to do that, please check out our How to Format a Hard Disk article with instructions for Linux and Windows.

 Adding an external hard drive gives you the flexibility to detach and end instances while still retaining important data.
 Having the ability to save important files or just create a bit of extra storage is a great asset.
 Having read this article, you should be able to confidently purchase a hard drive.